-When I'm done my work on bh0, I can use the logout (or exit) command bh0% logout Connection to bh0.phas.ubc.ca closed. hyper% to return to hyper.
+When I'm done my work on bh0, I can use the logout (or exit) command to return to hyper.

+bh0% logout

+Connection to bh0.phas.ubc.ca closed.

+hyper%

-Assuming I've done the above, I now see that the directory ~I.ssh has been created, and contains the file known_hosts:
+Assuming I've done the above, I now see that the directory ~/.ssh has been created, and contains the file known_hosts:

-hyper% cd ~/.ssh hyper% ls known_hosts
+hyper% cd ~/.ssh

+hyper% ls

+known_hosts

 The purpose of the known_hosts file is to maintain identification information for hosts to which I've previously ssh'ed.
-In particular, the next time I ssh from hyper to bh0, the message 'The authenticity of host' will not appear, and ssh will hyper% ssh matt@bh0.phas.ubc.ca matt@bh0.phas.ubc.ca's password:
+In particular, the next time I ssh from hyper to bh0, the message 'The authenticity of host ...' will not appear, and ssh will "automatically" connect to bh0.

+hyper% ssh matt@bh0.phas.ubc.ca matt@bh0.phas.ubc.ca's password: